 Why not make a weekend on The Cape out of it and run both the Half Marathon on Saturday and the Marathon on Sunday?

-For $175, 200 lucky runners will get to face the ultimate challenge and go for the Clam Chowdah Challenge mug.
+For $150, 200 lucky runners will get to face the ultimate challenge and go for the Clam Chowdah Challenge mug.
 There is no race day registration for this event either and registration fees go up on October 27th.

 All finishers of the Clam Chowdah Challenge will receive a chowdah bowl and “medal” spoon, medals for both races and a race shirt.